MariuszKaminski/Milestone_Project_4v2/README.md

 ### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+    #### First Time User Goals

-    1. As a First Time User I can clearly distinugish the main sections of the web app's home page, the header with the app's name as well as buttons for registration and login.
-Below there is a search section and furter down a simple food item list.
+    1. As a Guest I can access all the main functionalities (i.g product page, login/registration, bag) with one click.
+    2. As a Guest, I can easily find the items I'm interested in by using the search box or form drop down menus.
-    2. As a First Time User, I can perform searches and have access to such data as available stock size.
+    3. As a Guest, I can register as a site user.
-    3. As a First Time User, I've been able to register and create my profile giving me access to more advanced functionalities.

 -   #### Returning Visitor Goals

-    1. As a Returning User, I've been able to log into the app.
+    1. As a Registered User, I can log into my profile using my username and an email address.
-    2. As a Returning User, while being logged in I've been able to add, delete and edit particular food items as needed.
+    2. As a Registered User, I can acces my profile and save my delivery, payment and personal details at the site for faster checkout <br>
+    as well as view my previous orders' history.
+    3. As a Guest/Registered User, I receive a confirmation of my order with order details for reference both on the website and by email.

 -   #### Frequent User Goals

-    1. As a Frequent User, I'm aware that all the data in the app is stored in a cloud storage service and can be accessed only by authorized staff.
-    2. As a Frequent User, I've been able to quickly update the just by clicking an item in the list and inputing figures in appropriate field.
+    1. As a Staff Member, I can manage products, orders and users through Django admin area.
+    2. As a Staff Member, I can rely on webhooks sent by Stripe as a redundant method of creating and storing orders in a database.
+    3. As a Site Owner, I can grant authorization to staff members and withdrwa it through Django admin area. <br> Unauthorized users are not unable to access Django admin area.

 ### Further Testing
 -   Black box testing schedule.
 [View](https://docs.google.com/document/d/1Jl3OG22ZebmyAGIBUtjNv4lRYiGg8pyabqFY4PEP0jc/edit?usp=sharing)